stuyam/stuyam.com/_posts/2025-10-26-hotwire-native-and-tailwind-variants.md

 ```markup
 <body class="native:pt-20">...</body>
 ```
-3. Combine with `safe-area-insets` and abitraty classes in tailwind to push an HTML tab bar or other content above the home indicator on iOS.
-This will give padding to the bottom of the tabbar or the safe-area-inset-bottom or 0.5rem, whichever is greater.
+3. Combine with `safe-area-insets` and arbitrary classes in Tailwind to push an HTML tab bar or other content above the home indicator on iOS.
+This will give padding to the bottom of the tabbar equal to the safe-area-inset-bottom or 0.5rem, whichever is greater.

 ```markup
 <div class="tabbar native:pb-[max(env(safe-area-inset-bottom),0.5rem)]">...</div>
 ```

 So far all of these examples have just used the `native:` variant.
-But as you can see we also use `browser:`, `pwa:`, and `app-like:`.
+But as you can see we also use `browser:`, `pwa:`, and `applike:`.
-- `browser:` is if you want to target neither hotwire native nor pwa apps.
+- `browser:` targets browsers that are neither Hotwire Native nor PWA apps.
-- `pwa:` targets progressive web apps only.
+- `pwa:` targets Progressive Web Apps only.
-- `app-like:` targets pwa's or hotwire native if you are wanting them to function the same.
+- `applike:` targets PWAs or Hotwire Native if you want them to function the same.